julifuhrmann/julifuhrmann/README.md

 ### Hey! 👋

 I’m Juli, I just finished a Web Development bootcamp in Berlin.
 I am passionate about AI technology and arts.
 I am still exploring my options, but for now I am focusing on learning JavaScript and React.
-I'd also like to learn some Python in the future.

 🔭 I’m currently working on Web Development
 🌱 I’m currently learning Ruby, JavaScript and React